johnsonfarmsus/dogberry-bluesky-esp32/README.md

+This project is to create a chatbot that operates on limited hardware, an ESP32 in this case.
+While it revolves around a specific character, think of this as a template that could be adapted to any litereary works or character emulation.

 # Dogberry Bot

 An autonomous ESP32-powered Bluesky account (@constabledogberry.bsky.social) posting as Constable Dogberry with on-device AI text generation.
+The ai model is available at [dogberry-ai-esp32](https://github.com/johnsonfarmsus/dogberry-ai-esp32)

 ## About

 Constable Dogberry operates his own Bluesky account, sharing wisdom (and malapropisms) from the watch.
-The bot monitors the `#askdogberry` hashtag, responds to questions, and posts daily witticisms - all powered by a micro language model running entirely on an ESP32-S3R8 microcontroller.
+The bot monitors the `@constabledogberry.bsky.social` mentions in posts, responds to questions, and posts daily witticisms - all powered by a micro language model running entirely on an ESP32-S3R8 microcontroller.

 **Character**: Constable Dogberry from Shakespeare's "Much Ado About Nothing" **Famous For**: Comic malapropisms and self-important bumbling wisdom